andrevidela/Research-report/Thesis/index.md

 isEmpty (Just _) = False -- Value ignored here
 ```

 There are infinitely many semirings, some make more sense than others.
-We could for example combine semirings in pairs, since pairs of semirings are also semirings.
+We could for example combine semirings in pairs since pairs of semirings are also semirings.
 Another semiring is showcased in _Granule_\cite{granule}  which has a good example of _privacy access_ as a resource semiring.

 In conclusion, different semirings allow us to express different resource semantics.
-In the next few pages I will explore how the _precise usage_ semiring `InfNat` is useful and will show a refactoring that allows us to use it in Idris2.
+In the next few pages, I will explore how the _precise usage_ semiring `InfNat` is useful and will show a refactoring that allows us to use it in Idris2.

 ## Memory Management Semantics